Backwards Compatibility in SQL Server Data Tools for Integration Services

 SQL Server Data Tools (SSDT) is the development environment for creating and maintaining Integration Services (SSIS) packages and projects.
 Historically, there was no backwards compatibility, meaning that with a newer version of SSDT, you couldn't create SSIS packages for an older version of SSDT.
-In the SQL Server 2016 preview release, there is also a preview of the new SQL Server Data Tools which will support backwards compatibility.
-This tip introduces the new feature.
+Since the SQL Server 2016 release, SQL Server Data Tools supports backwards compatibility up to SQL Server 2012.
+This tip explains the new feature.

 - SQL Server 2005 - Visual Studio 2005 (BIDS)